carmengmz/circRNA/README.md

 From every result (follow the links) we retrieve the id of the BioProyect: PRJNA390278 and 	PRJNA390988.

-Once we have the BioProyect id, we will retrieve the ids of the SRA Runs in: https://www.ncbi.nlm.nih.gov/Traces/study/ (under the column Run) and we will build a text file separated by tabs called <b>phenodata.txt</b> with two columns: Name and Group.
+Once we have the BioProyect id, we will retrieve the ids of the SRA Runs in: https://www.ncbi.nlm.nih.gov/Traces/study/ (under the column Run) and we will build a text file separated by tabs called <b>phenodata.txt</b> with two columns: <b>File</b> and <b>Group</b>.
 In our [example](https://github.com/carmengmz/circRNA/tree/master/example) we will work with three samples of each group:

 ```
 File  Group